-How do I set up water in the Netherlands?
+How to set up water in the Netherlands

 Dutch water providers for major cities

-Once you have determined who your provider is, you can call to change your name, and provide your bank account details and current meter reading.
+Once you have understood who your provider is, you can call to change your name, and provide your bank account details and current meter reading.

 When you are first charged, your bill is based on your estimated usage.
-This means by the end of the year you will either be eligible for reimbursement — or may need to pay more 😬.
+This means by the end of the year, you will either be eligible for reimbursement — or you might need to pay up 😬.

 TIP: Tap water throughout the Netherlands is completely safe to drink — and it tastes pretty good too!